Robert Rohatyn, President

 Narmin is a seasoned communications professional with more than 20 years of experience in the public sector.
 Her areas of expertise include strategic communications, issues management, project management, event planning, and marketing.
 As the first Canadian-born child of Ugandan refugees, social justice, lifelong learning, and volunteerism are major driving forces in Narmin’s life.
 In addition to serving on the EHFA board, Narmin also volunteers with the Christmas Bureau of Edmonton, the Ismaili Council for Edmonton, and supports the World Partnership Walk, an annual event that raises money for and awareness about global development.
 Narmin is one of Avenue Edmonton’s Top 40 Under 40, holds an MBA and BA from the U of A, as well as various diplomas and certificates from other Edmonton post-secondary institutions.
 Narmin loves Edmonton, and as someone who spent several summers volunteering for local festivals, thinks “festival city” is a spot-on description.
-During her tenure as president, Narmin has had many great memories of the Edmonton Heritage Festival including honouring Horst Schmid and hosting Lt.
+During her tenure as president, Narmin has had many great memories of the Edmonton Heritage Festival including honoring Horst Schmid and hosting Lt.
 Governor Lois Mitchell in 2019.
-One of her favourite early memories of the festival is dancing on stage during her teens.
+One of her favorite early memories of the festival is dancing on stage during her teens.

 Must-try Festival dish: Too many to pick just one!
 Hibiscus tea (Egypt), poffertjes (Netherlands), mango sticky rice (Thailand), and hoeori gamja (Korea).